About the Program

 MENAS Core Requirements

-NES 595D: Middle East- Approaches, Themes and Controversies (3 units)
+MENA 595D: Middle East- Approaches, Themes and Controversies (3 units)

 Language Course for 3rd Year Proficiency* (6-8 units)

 5 Elective Courses: 1 each, Gender/Society; Islamic Studies; History plus 2 additional (15 units)